rachel-bridge/IMAGE-obj-sonification-prototypes/documentation/depth_technical.md

 The variations on this idea are:
 - "echo" prototype - `depth_map_designs/echo.js`: The secondary tone is a synthesized echo of the first one.
 It uses the same "base" sound as the primary tone.
 The secondary tone for different objects has different degrees of effects applied depending on depth.
-- "thrown ball" prototype - `depth_map_designs/thrown_ball.js`: The secondary tone is exclusively to mark the end of the primary tone.
+- "duration" prototype - `depth_map_designs/duration.js`: The secondary tone is exclusively to mark the end of the primary tone.
 It uses a different "base" sound than the primary tone, but is exactly the same for every object.

 ## Configuration / Globals
 There are a few global variables for parameters that should be easy to change.
 These are: